Succulent Haworthia Cooperi Info: How To Grow And Care For Cushion Aloe Plants

 The succulent Haworthia Cooperi looks stunning in unique containers like baby shoes, teacups, and other decorative containers.

-The most important thing is to ensure there is sufficient drainage in the container to help these plants grow best.
+The most important thing is to ensure sufficient drainage in the container to help these plants grow best.

-This plant is a popular choice in fairy gardening, miniature gardening, and dish gardening.
+This rare succulent is a popular choice in fairy, miniature, and dish gardening due to its adaptability.